dmji/gosudarevlist/README.md

 `internal` - inheret from clean architure folder

 `pkg` - inheret from clean architure folder

-`cmd/env (TODO: merge all into one and remove that package)` - util package for updaters apps

 `components` - folder with a-h/templ template files